nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 ### Use cases

-**Use case**: UC01 - Delete a person
+**Use case**: UC01 - Delete a client

 **MSS**

 1. User requests to view list
-2. FitBook shows a list of persons
+2. FitBook shows a list of clients
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific client in the list
-4. FitBook deletes the person
+4. FitBook deletes the client from the list
 5. Use case ends.

 **Extensions**